 The Department is responsible for the day-to-day operation of the Special Infrastructure Contributions (SIC) system including the preparation of the necessary plans and determinations as well as the collection and distribution of contributions.

 Special Infrastructure Contributions help fund the delivery of some of the key pieces of State and regional infrastructure required to support a growing population, such as:

 The Department of Planning and Environment has conducted extensive work to identify the State and regional infrastructure needs for each of these areas and SIC funding will help support new and growing communities.

-Three SICs are currently in place in NSW:
+The following SIC are currently in place in NSW:

 The Hunter Region SIC provides funding towards the delivery of State and regional infrastructure required to support greenfield residential and industrial development across the Hunter Region.Read More